eldoy/skjema/README.md

 ### Custom form with the fields function

-If you need to create the form element manually, you can just use the `fields` function:
+If you need to create the form element manually, you can just use the `fields` function to achieve the same thing:

 ```js
 module.exports = async function($) {